uw-cmg/MAST-ML/docs/source/2_mastml_tutorial_introduction.rst

 *************************

 This document provides step-by-step tutorials of conducting and analyzing different MAST-ML runs.
-For this tutorial, we will be using the dataset example_data.csv in the tests/csv/ folder and input file example_input.conf in tests/conf/.
+For this tutorial, we will be using the dataset example_data.xlsx in the tests/csv/ folder and input file example_input.conf in tests/conf/.

 MAST-ML requires two files to run: The first is the text-based input file (.conf extension).
 This file contains all of the key settings for MAST-ML, for example, which models to fit and how to normalize your input feature matrix.
 The